magare-bidgely/public/new_data_pipelines_questions.md

 - how much should we focus on cluster isolation between customers and products?

 ##### Other questions (8/April)
 - what would migration look like and how difficult would it be with our current queries.
 Do we use a lot of vendor locking functions?
+Especially queries which are not creating with looker.
+- should we have an ease of use metrics too as the KPI?
+How we we test it?

 [1]: https://www.fivetran.com/blog/warehouse-benchmark
 [2]: https://poplindata.com/data-warehouses/2021-database-showdown-bigquery-vs-redshift-vs-snowflake/